 In order to consider a violation of a resistance line valid, at least one of the criteria listed below should be met:

-- The move below the resistance line should be significant.
+- The move above the resistance line should be significant.
 There is no clear rule telling what constitutes a significant move.
 Some use 3% as a benchmark in case of important resistance levels and 1 % in the short-term ones.

 - It should be accompanied by high volume